 Industrial Production in Colombia averaged 2.17 percent from 1981 until 2020, reaching an all time high of 17.70 percent in March of 1998 and a record low of -35.80 percent in April of 2020.
 This page provides the latest reported value for - Colombia Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Colombia Industrial Output - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: DANE, Colombia

-Industrial Production in Colombia is expected to be 7.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Colombia to stand at 4.50 in 12 months time.
-In the long-term, the Colombia Industrial Output is projected to trend around 3.40 percent in 2020, according to our econometric models.
+Industrial Production in Colombia is expected to be -5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Colombia to stand at 1.50 in 12 months time.
+In the long-term, the Colombia Industrial Output is projected to trend around 3.40 percent in 2021 and 3.60 percent in 2022, according to our econometric models.